iamprofessor1/SquareX-Puzzle/README.md

 The code also includes a visited map to keep track of already visited states and avoids repeating them.

+### a_star.h
+This code implements the A* algorithm to solve puzzles by efficiently navigating through possible states.
+Key components include:

+Heuristic Function: The algorithm employs a heuristic function,(the Manhattan distance), to estimate the cost from a state to the goal state.
+This guides the search process and helps in choosing the most promising states.

+Priority Queue: A priority queue is utilized to prioritize the exploration of states based on their combined cost and level.
+The goal is to minimize the overall cost to reach the solution.

+State Modeling: The state of the puzzle is modeled using a StateNode structure.
+This structure holds information about the puzzle's configuration, including tile positions, board size, and associated costs.

+Exploration and Backtracking: The algorithm explores potential states, considering possible moves and calculating heuristic costs.
+Backtracking is employed when certain states are found to be unsuitable.

+Solution Path Printing: Upon finding a solution, the algorithm prints the path from the initial state to the goal state.
+This allows for clear visualization of the sequence of moves leading to the solution.

+The A_Star function encapsulates the A* algorithm logic, while the Heuristics.h and solutionPrinter.h headers provide essential components for cost estimation and solution visualization, respectively.

+The A* algorithm presented in this code offers a versatile and effective method to solve various types of puzzles and optimization problems efficiently.

 ### solutionPrinter.h
 This is the header file for the solution printer module.
 It includes the header file for state modeling and declares a function print_solution that prints the solution path for the given puzzle.
 The function takes a pointer to the current state node as input and prints the board configurations along with the move number.
 The solution path is printed in reverse order using a stack to store the StateNodes.